ROHAN-DAS-P/ROHAN-DAS-P/README.md

 👋 Hello, I'm ROHAN, a passionate student at COLLEGE OF ENGINEERING POONJAR with a love for technology and a commitment to creating meaningful solutions.
 I thrive on the excitement of tackling complex challenges and transforming ideas into practical, elegant solutions.
 <br />

-- 🌱 I’m currently learning MACHINE LEARNING
+- 🌱 I’m currently learning FULL STACK WEB DEVELOPMENT
 - 👯 I’m looking to collaborate on REACT PROJECTS